On the Fringes of the Underworld

 It wasn’t that Sister Madly necessarily wanted to try any of these things- she just wanted to see them; she just wanted to hold, perhaps even own, one little candy-colored pill.
 Something she could hide in the water pipes in her closet and play with every now and then, and be happy that she owned something that no one else did.

-Of course, for their own protection, the girls were accompanied by Childhood Friend’s imaginary dog, Sambo.
+Of course, for their own protection, the girls were accompanied by Serafina’s imaginary dog, Sambo.

 And so Sister Madly spent the next few hours standing, twirling or hopscotching in the middle of the street under a pair of sneakers, running to the curb every time a car passed by (even Sambo couldn’t save her from the oncoming cars and mopeds.)
 She went over what her parents had said about playing in the street and wondered if she was violating this order (she was) but it was the only way she knew how to contact the local demimonde.
 Obviously, her parents didn‘t want her to play in the street for fear that Sister Madly might be mistaken for an addict and give all her gumdrops away.

 It wasn’t long before the girls abandoned this particular venture and made their way down to the liquor store on the corner, where Sister Madly bought some candy cigarettes.
-No doubt the local demimonde had been frighten away by Childhood Friend’s imaginary dog, Sambo.
+No doubt the local demimonde had been frighten away by Serafina’s imaginary dog, Sambo.